Strength Over Size: Exploring Why You’re Getting Stronger but Not Bigger

 A guy preparing to deadlift with a mixed grip as he works through minimum effective volume through to maximum recovery volume while periodizing.

 Exercise choice: Compound movements are surefire ways to make great strides in increasing neural adaptations and seeing strength gains.
 Adding isolation movements on top of compound lifts can hone in on specific muscle groups in order to see growth more quickly.
-If you feel like you’re getting stronger but not bigger, adding isolation exercises can target different muscle groups specifically to result in growth.
+If you feel like you’re increasing in strength but not in size, adding isolation exercises can target different muscle groups specifically to result in growth.
 Plus, working in isolation lifts for specific muscle groups allows an increase in volume without taxing the entire nervous system from big compound lifts like squats, deadlifts, or presses.

 Intensity: Focusing on proper form, technique, and activation patterns can increase strength and hypertrophy.
 Maintaining mind-muscle connection and maximum effort through repetitions can expedite neural pathway growth to muscle tissue.